☆ Dusty O ☆

 DJ/promoter/performer/actor Dusty O, officially David Hodge, always manages a welcoming smile even for the guys he’d rather have “guillotined” (that’s me included – loool).
-His remarkable, innate ability to win people over in an instant and make them feel like, ahem, “really special friends” guarantees him continued popularity and never-ending work offers within the gay scene.
-You need to bear in mind though, and I’m writing from personal experience, whatever the circumstances and however mean or vindictive he may act with you, only dare cross him at your peril.
+His remarkable, innate ability to win people over in an instant and make them feel like, ahem, “really special friends for life”, guarantees him continued popularity and never-ending work offers within the gay scene.
+You need to bear in mind though, and I’m writing from personal experience, whatever the circumstances and however mean he may act with you, only dare cross him at your peril.
 I think perhaps the less said about that, the better, if you get my drift.

 Back in the early ‘80s, when gender-bending still proved something of a novelty amongst the masses, he’d already had a good sniff around Birmingham’s hotspots (Zig Zag, Powerhouse, Ku Club, Kipper and Rum Runner).
 These first tentative steps gave the rosy-cheeked, bewigged fresher an invaluable dry run for what was in fact just round the corner.
-He soon met Martin Degville, the local “luminary” who later founded the much-hyped but ultimately short-lived Zig-Zig Sputnik, and George O’Dowd, his then-assistant who hung around ooop North during a brief exile.
-They both plied their wares at the happening Oasis Market and Dusty naturally launched his own stall there, aided by Twiggy, his equally outlandish mate.
+He soon met Martin Degville, the local “luminary” who later founded the much-hyped but ultimately short-lived Zig-Zig Sputnik, and George O’Dowd, his then-assistant who hung around “ooop” North during a brief exile.
+They both plied their wares at the happening Oasis Market and Dusty naturally launched his own stall there, aided by Twiggy, his equally outlandish sidekick.
 That way, he quickly managed to save – ”con”, he jokes – enough cash to fund the inevitable move to London.

 The problem was, tons of designer labels needed purchasing and card debt paying off.
 Thankfully, then-boyfriend Count Franz Von Gemmern Sigmaringen conveniently owned a brothel in Barcelona.
 Without so much as the batting of an eyelash, Mr Hodge clicked his heels, thought of England, or rather his credit card, and dutifully joined the stables.
 Alas, the authorities got wind of the shenanigans and soon killed off the golden goose by deporting the pair of them.

-Scroll down and click if images don’t automatically roll out to the bottom of the page.
+Scroll down and click if images don’t automatically roll out.
 Click on any image to enlarge.